 There are of course some enormous benefits to having a multi-generational workforce and this is one key reason why managing generational diversity can be so worthwhile.

 It is not just about trying to tackle employee conflicts between generations.
 Indeed, it can be as much about utilizing the benefits you can gain as a manager from the vast range of interests, skills, knowledge, and expertise, that you will have available in your company.

 Each generation brings something special and this can result overall in:

-- Better range of skills and experience for dealing with customers
+- Better range of skills and experience in dealing with customers

 - Better creativity and innovation